How to get Early Entry and Scholarships into your Dream University?

 Early entry programs and scholarships can be found through either university websites or the state university admission centre:

-I had received an early entry offer for medical science at UWA and although that was not my top preference I was able to walk into my final exams knowing that I had a guaranteed spot waiting for me next year.
+I had received an early entry offer for medical science at UWA and although that was not my top preference, I was able to walk into my final exams knowing that I had a guaranteed spot waiting for me next year.

-Make sure you write down application deadlines in your calendars, they generally close around August and September!!
+TIP: Make sure you write down application deadlines in your calendars, they generally close around August and September!!

-How to make your application stand out
+How to make your application Stand Out?

 In a sea of thousands, you need to make sure yours is the one that catches their eye!